Regularity structures for quasilinear singular SPDEs: Renormalization matters

-where the thin line denotes the operator $\mcI_{(0,1)}$ and the black dot denotes the symbol $\zeta_2$.
-Since all of them have homogeneity $2\alpha-2>-1$, we can replace the kernel $Q^{a(v_0)}$ by $Z^{a(v_0)}$ up to integrable kernel ${\sf G}^{(\alpha)}$ by \eqref{DecompositionQ1} of Proposition \ref{ZlambdaTaylor}.
-Thus they satisfy Assumption \ref{asmp2} and the counterterm takes the form
+Here we use the graphical notation similarly to Section {\sf\ref{SubsectionAsmp1}}, and in addition, the thin line denotes the operator $\mcI_{(0,1)}^0$.
+Since all these trees have homogeneity $2\alpha_0-2>-1$, we can replace the kernel $Q^{k,p}$ by $Z^{k,p}$ up to integrable kernel similarly to Section {\sf\ref{subsubsection:PAM}}.
+Thus they satisfy \textbf{\textit{Assumption \ref{asmp2}}} and the counterterm takes the form